eldoy/weblang-site/app/pages/about.md

 - Safe and reasonably fast
 - Can be extended to do anything anywhere

-As we move towards automated programming using machine learning, use minimal building blocks if the way forward.
+As we move towards automated programming using machine learning, using minimal building blocks is the way forward.

 Weblang _is not_ a general purpose programming language and is very restricted.
 Most of its features must be added by you, _the programmer_, through extensions.